psilons/python-ent-tutorial/chapter_09_design/docs/design_idioms.md

 A good design likely to provide support to make changes.
 We should feel like splitting bamboo, not taking much effort.
-On the other hands, if we feel like catching a hedgehog or tangled yarns, we need to do some cleanup first.
+On the other hands, if we feel like catching a hedgehog or stretching tangled yarns, we need to do some cleanup first.
 In Chinese,
-势长节短, 势如破竹
+势长节短, 势如破竹;
-势短节长, 强弩之末
+势短节长, 强弩之末.

 When we do it right, the function/class interfaces should be very close to business requirements.
 They speak business languages, with extra details.